OpenSisma/opensisma.github.io/Documentation.md

 ## Introduction

-The project OpenSisma has been created for the exam Open Access and Digital Ethics as a Digital Humanities and Digital Knowlegde course at the University of Bologna.
+OpenSisma has been carried out for the exam Open Access and Digital Ethics as a Digital Humanities and Digital Knowlegde course at the University of Bologna.
 The two contributors of OpenSisma are:
 - Milena Corbellini
 - Anna Sofia Lippolis